Harmanax/France_house_pricing/README.md

 ## interactive map
 the ppt file is to open the interactive map => use chrome as default (and it's quite heavy so it take more or less 1-2 min to fully download the map) click on the differents year to show the price for a specific year.

+the powerpoint is only here to have the map (which is too big to be put alone in git)